 The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Accountability Metrics:

+Communicable Disease Control – Gonorrhea Rates

+Access to Clinical Preventative Services – Effective Contraceptive Use.

-The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Modernization Process Measure:
+The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Modernization Process Measure: Not applicable

 Procedural and Operational Requirements.
 By accepting and using the Financial Assistance awarded under this Agreement and for this Program Element, LPHA agrees to conduct activities in accordance with the following requirements: